Executive Advisory

 What You Receive

-Every deliverable is shaped by the AI-powered innovation frameworks from Innovation Mode 2.0 and 25 years of building intelligent systems — from data mining platforms in the early 2000s to autonomous AI agents today.
+Every deliverable is shaped by the first published architecture for agentic innovation in a corporate context — covering AI-powered opportunity discovery, AI-assisted validation, and agent-driven realization.
+The architecture is documented in Innovation Mode 2.0 (Springer, 2026) and built on 25 years of shipping intelligent systems — from data mining platforms in the early 2000s to autonomous AI agents today, including Ainna.ai in production.
+Together these frameworks form an AI transformation roadmap your team can act on — not theoretical.

 01